Investing in Mid-South Farmland

 Crop Diversity

 LFP owns row crop farmland capable of growing over 10 different crop types.
-This provides our farmer tenants with many options to generate optimal crop type revenue and maintain healthy crop rotations each growing season.
+The Mid-South farmland conditions provides our farmer tenants greater annual planting flexibility, allowing them to respond to shifting market dynamics.
 Generally, the majority of our farms are planted in cotton, soybeans, rice, and corn.
-Our farm management team oversees the tenants and is involved in the crop planting decision each season.
+This crop diversity is made possible by the region's favorable soil profiles, climate conditions, and access to reliable water resources.

 What makes Mid-South farmland particularly valuable for long-term investors?